simbabque/Test-WWW-Mechanize-Catalyst-WithContext/README.md

 Test::WWW::Mechanize::Catalyst::WithContext is a subclass of [Test::WWW::Mechanize::Catalyst](https://metacpan.org/pod/Test::WWW::Mechanize::Catalyst)
 that can give you the `$c` context object of the request you just did.
-This is useful for testing if things ended up in the stash correctly, if the session got filled without reaching into the persistention layer or to grab an instance of a model, view or controller to do tests on them.
+This is useful for testing if things ended up in the stash correctly, if the session got filled without reaching into the persistence layer or to grab an instance of a model, view or controller to do tests on them.
 Since the cookie jar of your `$mech` will be used to fetch the context, things like being logged into your app will be taken into account.

+Besides that, it's just the same as [Test::WWW::Mechanize::Catalyst](https://metacpan.org/pod/Test::WWW::Mechanize::Catalyst).
+It inherits everything and does not overwrite any functionality.
+See the docs of [Test::WWW::Mechanize::Catalyst](https://metacpan.org/pod/Test::WWW::Mechanize::Catalyst) for more details.

 # METHODS